“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 That’s a remarkable recording for the great Ab Baars Trio plus and a track I did, called The Year was 1503, which was the first time I had done any stand-up recording.
 My experience’s at the Granit Hotel, and comedians were the inspiration for the scenario.
 When you play for comedians, you have to watch out, because they improvise a lot.
 Anyway, 1503 is like the comedic theater with characters out of the band, people playing an all that.

 In 1998 Verna Gillis’ husband, Brad Graves passed away.
 Also, one month later your wife suffered a stroke and was admitted to a nursing home.

 That’s where your relationship with Verna took root.

 At some point, you got into World Music.
 It’s worth noting that Verna presented many World Music artists at Soundscape and was one of the first to do so.
-That must have had an impact on you.
+That must have affected you.

 In 2001 you and Verna traveled to Mali.
 The trip is documented in the film Bamako is a Miracle, where you collaborated with Toumani Diabate among others and created the recording, Malicool.
 It’s a fascinating film!

 During the first trip, we performed with kora player, Toumani Diabate at the French Cultural Center.
 It went so well that we returned the following year and recorded Malicool.

 There are defining moments in the film.
 Perhaps the most telling is the scene where Toumani is wrestling with a Monk tune and Verna calmly asks you to lay out while the musicians settle their differences and work out the arrangement.
 There were tense moments.